 Your hips are a part of your body you might not much consider until an issue arises, at which point you might not be able to think of anything else.
 At Health Atlast, a multidisciplinary team of medical professionals offers several treatments of hip pain.
-There are several offices, in Integrative Medicine located in Brentwood, Los Angeles, CA, Perris, CA, Fountain Valley, CA, West Los Angeles, Santa Monica, Sherman Oaks, Long Beach, Fountain Valley, and Costa Mesa, California, making it easy to find one close to where you live or work.
+There are several offices, in Integrative Medicine located in Brentwood, Los Angeles, CA, Perris, CA, Fountain Valley, CA, West Los Angeles, Santa Monica, Sherman Oaks, Long Beach, and Fountain Valley, California, making it easy to find one close to where you live or work.
 Book an appointment today online or by phone to learn more about the holistic care available for hip pain and many other conditions.

 Your hip is a strong and stable joint that not only helps support the weight of your upper body, but also enables you to walk, run, crouch, and sit.
 Because you use your hip joints throughout each day, hip injuries aren’t uncommon.